Paperclip: Website Run by Seven Friends is Making Waves by Sharing Intriguing Stories from India’s Past to Counter Misinformation

+Going by the number of followers it has on social media—78K+ on X, 35K+ on Instagram, as I write—it appears to be getting there.
+Paperclip’s posts, packaged with visuals, audio, and text, are attractive and authentic, and belie the usual fear that facts and history are boring.

 According to the World Economic Forum’s Global Risks Report 2024, India stands top in the list of countries threatened by misinformation and disinformation.
-It is in this context that entities like Paperclip that try to challenge falsehoods become important.
-As Indranath Mukherjee, who handles Paperclip’s communication, engagement and marketing initiatives, says: “In the face of the ever-increasing spread of misinformation on social media, we wanted to play our part in setting the record straight, present facts without colouring them with subversive agenda, and let our readers/followers infer and form their own opinion.”
+It is in this context that entities like Paperclip, which try to challenge falsehoods, become important.
+Indranath Mukherjee, who handles Paperclip’s communication, engagement and marketing initiatives, says: “In the face of the ever-increasing spread of misinformation on social media, we wanted to play our part in setting the record straight, present facts without colouring them with subversive agenda, and let our readers/followers infer and form their own opinion.”

 Also Read | India’s heritage influencers: Unearthing stories, archiving the past